How to Choose Coffee for Your Brewing Method? A Complete Guide

 Don't worry, it's most likely not your fault, but a matter of a mismatch between the bean profile and the device.
-Different brewing methods extract completely different layers of flavor from the fruit.
-Here is how to create the "perfect match" between a specialty bag and your favorite brewer.
+Different brewing methods extract completely different layers of flavor.
+Here is how to create a "perfect match" between a specialty bag and your favorite brewer.

-Brewing Method Ideal Profile Why does it work?
+Device / Method Roast Level Dominant Notes Why does it work?

 Pour-over Methods: V60, Chemex (Lightness and Fruit)